crlimacastro/Cyber-Sleuth-Necronomicon/README.md

 Used to reliably obtain data such as images of a digimon from its wiki Fandom page.

 Used to get links to that digimon's article for the user to easily navigate there.

-4) I will be working solo.

 ------------------------------------